Definition of Capital Expenditure

 Sr. No. | Nature | Justification |

-1 | Capex | As expenditure incurred will increase the operating capacity of the machine, it will provide benefits for more than one period. |
+1 | Capex | As the expenditure incurred will increase the operating capacity of the machine, it will provide benefits for more than one period. |

-2 | Operating | As expenditure on the capital asset was already incurred at the time of inception but this is a part of capex which is charged in the current financial year as an expense. |
+2 | Operating | As expenditure on the capital asset was already incurred at the time of inception, this is a part of the capex charged in the current financial year as an expense. |

-3 | Operating | As this is a general repair cost that will not increase operating capacity and are routine in nature |
+3 | Operating | As this is a general repair cost that will not increase operating capacity and are routine |

-4 | Capex | This is an investment in purchasing an entire business, it will be classified as capex as it will provide long-run benefits and involves huge costs. |
+4 | Capex | This is an investment in purchasing an entire business; it will be classified as capex as it will provide long-run benefits and involves huge costs. |

 Types of Capital Expenditure